-After the State submits its final data on the first business day in March following the election for which the data are being sought, the EAC will conduct a final review of the data and will ask the State's chief election officer to certify in writing that the information being presented to the EAC is true and accurate to the best of their knowledge and that their State's EAVS submission is complete.
+After the state submits its final data on the first business day in March following the election for which the data are being sought, the EAC will ask the state's chief election officer to certify in writing that the information being presented to the EAC is true and accurate to the best of their knowledge and that their state's EAVS submission is complete.

 After the final data due date, the EAC will lock the EAVS data and begin data reconciliation and analysis for the purpose of writing the EAVS Comprehensive Report.
-At this point, no additional data will be accepted from States for inclusion into the database or the EAVS Comprehensive Report.
+At this point, no additional data will be accepted from states for inclusion into the database or the EAVS Comprehensive Report.
 The EAC is unable to alter its timelines for data submission or publication of its reports for any reason.
-If a State fails to submit its final data to the EAC before the first business day in March, the EAC may use the State's earlier submission in its data analysis.
+If a state fails to submit its final data to the EAC before the first business day in March, the EAC may use the state's earlier submission in its data analysis.